zoekaputa/heat-quilt/README.md

 # heat-quilt

-### Heat Quilt is a data display project done for DXARTS 472: Mechatronic Art, Design, and Fabrication II.
+### Heat Quilt is a data display of sexual crime in Seattle done for DXARTS 472: Mechatronic Art, Design, and Fabrication II.

 ### Project Description: